DOUBLE BAYAN CONCERTO (2008) c. 20'00''

 Acco Duo (Miran Vaupotić & Ivana Levak-Vaupotić), Symphony Orchestra of the Pomorian Philharmonic, cond.
 Alexander Gref

-For hiring the score & performance material, or any other enquiries, please contact:
+For hiring the complete score & performance material, or any other enquiries, please use the contact form below.

 DOUBLE BAYAN CONCERTO (or CONCERTO FOR TWO BAYANS AND ORCHESTRA) was commissioned by and dedicated to the Croatian AccoDuo (Ivana Levak Vaupotić & Miran Vaupotić).